CheckPointSW/Evasions/_techniques/filesystem.md

 <br />
-<h3><a name="check-if-exec-files-with-specific-names">5.
+<h3><a class="a-dummy" name="check-if-exec-files-with-specific-names">5.
 Check if the executable files with specific names are present in physical disk drives' root</a></h3>

 This method relies on peculiarities of virtual environments, in this case it's presence of specific files in disk root root directories.